Back from the Brink

 "Went back to the falls.
 They're prepping the ship for departure."
 Donald informed.

 "Okay.
 Sora, seal that keyhole so we can end this."
 Sora nodded and went over to it.
 Alirah went over to Kairi.
 She knelt down to her.
-"You've grown so much Kairi.
+"You've grown so much, Kairi.
 Your grandma would be proud of you."

 "Why wouldn't it work?
-I mean, I've been able to lock all the keyholes before."
+I mean," Sora stared at his Keyblade in failure, "I've been able to lock all the keyholes before."

 "Then how do we fix it?"
 Donald asked.